 Let’s be clear – “mental health” is a broad term, every student is a different human being, and mental health problems can arise from a whole range of psychological, biological, socio-economic and environmental factors.

 But today, I focus on just one factor: perfectionism.
 Because of all the contributing factors to poor mental health there are, it’s the one I come across most often in my day-to-day practice.
 Especially because the establishment within which I work is part of the problem.
-As academics and professionals, it’s a problem that we may well be attuned to.
-We all understand what perfectionism is, I’m sure, and how it can – if you’re anything like me – take the form of figurative self-flagellation, wherein you punish yourself not only for getting things wrong, but also for not getting things right enough…
+As academics and professionals, it’s a problem to which we may well be attuned, whether we recognise it more as a fear of making mistakes or getting something wrong, or an unhealthy and unsustainable drive to achieve only the best.
+Few would deny that introspection and reflection are vital components of personal growth, but all too frequently under the current system of teaching and learning in the UK, healthy reflection on mistakes manifests as debilitating anxiety in which students are encouraged to punish themselves not only for getting things wrong, but also for not getting things right enough.

 A little reflection is healthy, granted.
 But while it’s all well and good to look back over your successes, why would anyone want to do that when there are so many delicious mistakes to dwell on and spend sleepless nights worrying about?
 The funding application that got shut down; the job interview that ended in rejection; that blank word document you’re afraid to start typing on, because you’re worried that what you’re writing won’t be good enough… Perhaps some of you have experienced setbacks like these.